o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

 **Note:**

 The previous command looks for files that have the `.xml` suffix for inclusion.
-You can replace it with any wildcard\- or regex\-based file pattern that you want to use for comparison.
+You can replace it with any wildcard- or regex-based file pattern that you want to use for comparison.

 The following diagram shows the file pattern comparison operation.